project-daze/daze/README.md

 # Project Daze

-Project Daze is a project to create a game where you can "fall" into the sky.
-Yes, it is a project that aims to create Gravity Rush style game.
+An open source action game where you 'fall' into the sky.

+This game is a tribute to the masterpiece Gravity Rush, built with Unity.

 ## Releases